IvanRadchenko/webadvanced_portfolio/README.md

-#Учебная сборка Loftschool (выпускной проект Радченко Ивана №1)
+#This is my personal project in WebAdvanced courses from Loftschool.

+The goal of this project is to get acquainted with different stack of technologies, trends, learn to apply them on practice.
+This is purely educational project with lots of possible issues and shity code at the very start.
+The further I go the more I try to polish the code style as well as the whole project itself.

+#What is already done:
-1. 4 pages of a portfolio ready
+* 4 pages of a portfolio ready - Pug for HTML and Sass for CSS
-2. Adaptiveness- several areas of improvement -
+* Adaptiveness
-- Portfolio page(need to fix the maximum resize, it stucks to early)
+ * Portfolio page(need to fix the maximum resize, it stucks too early)
-- The slider is broken - need to fix the pug with JS in parallel
+ * The slider is broken - need to fix the pug with JS in parallel
-3. Fonts change their sizes on each bp
-4. Triangles does not change the angles - need to fix that later
+* Triangles does not change the angles - need to fix that later with SVG
-5. Need to make pretty headlines with circles
+* Need to make pretty headlines with circles - Leave for the very end

-/* JS */
+#What else to be done
+##JS
- - Preloader -half ready, js does not work
+* Preloader -half ready, js does not work properly
+ * Fix background image count
+* Menu - Done.
+ * Fix the menu navigation font size.
- - Menu - none
+* Smooth scrolling - none
- - Scrolls - none.
-Need to create Link elements around svgs and add the smooth scroll affect
- - Nav manu on the blog post with Fixed movement of the block
- - Form Ajax
+* Menu Navigtation off-canvas as well as link-blog post bond in js for dynamic change of the focus
+* Forms - validation, AJAX information submit
- - Slider - the harders part
+* Slider - none

-/* ANIMATION */
-1. Not started yet
+##ANIMATION
+* Parallax for background forest using WebGL
+* Flip card animation for the Login forms
+* Blur on contact forms

+##Node.js  and MongoDB
+* Static page rendering
+* Error handler
+* Creating the data base structure for the admin part
+* Follow the "Module Pattern"